tejashree1modak/TM_Putnam_Lab_Notebook/about.md

 permalink: /about/
 ---

 I consider myself an evolutionary biologist studying a variety of research questions including evolution of immunity, evolution of genomes and recently population genetics and epigenetics.
-My ineterest lies in leveraging data to answer research questions pertaining to adaptation and evolution in non model organisms.
+My interest lies in leveraging data to answer research questions pertaining to adaptation and evolution in non model organisms.

 I strive to do reproducible science through open documentation and transparency.